Responsive

 • Services: These are applications/services within an organization that are monitored.
 These are connected to monitoring tools that trigger alerts based on predefined rules and thresholds.

-• Integrations: Integrations allow PagerDuty to seamlessly connect with other monitoring and collaboration tools.
+• Integrations: Integrations allow PagerDuty to connect with other monitoring and collaboration tools seamlessly.
 This allows it to collect data from multiple sources and manage them centrally.

 • Incidents: These are events that indicate something has gone wrong.
 When a monitoring tool detects an issue, it sends an alert to PagerDuty, which creates an incident that can be categorized and assigned to different personnel.